Public booking, appointment, reservation, consultation, schedule, and calendar links

 Rerun the scan after publishing so the report shows the repaired public destination.

-Start weekly monitoring if booking providers, menus, calendars, or campaigns change often.
+Start retesting if booking providers, menus, calendars, or campaigns change often.

 Evidence examples